Wegovy® Tablets

 Overall, this encourages you to eat less.
 This could help you lose weight combined with healthy changes to your lifestyle like a reduced-calorie diet and increasing the amount of regular exercise you do.

-How long does the Wegovy pill take to work?
+How long does the Wegovy tablet take to work?

 Wegovy can start to affect your appetite and cravings within the first few weeks.
 It can take longer for noticeable effects on weight loss, though this can be helped by the healthy lifestyle changes mentioned in the section above.

-If approved, as a prescription-only medicine (POM) you would only be able to be prescribed Wegovy pill if it’s suitable for you.
+As a prescription-only medicine (POM) you would only be able to be prescribed Wegovy pill if it’s suitable for you (as determined by a clinician).
 It is not an appropriate treatment for everyone.

 You suffer from severe digestive problems like gastroparesis